pejamas/Poster-Overlay-GUI/README.md

 5. Preview the result in the main window.
 6. Click "Save Poster" to save the resulting image to your computer.

-## Usage

-1. Click on the "Select Poster" button to choose the base image (poster).
-2. Use the dropdown box to select an overlay image.
-3. Preview the result in the main window.
-4. Click "Save Poster" to save the resulting image to your computer.

 ## Prerequisites

 - [.NET 6.0 Runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) is required to run the application.
 Please download and install the appropriate version for your operating system.